Defect‘s Priority and Severity Levels

 - Deferred: The bug prioritized as deferred means that the bug is most likely to be fixed in the upcoming releases.
-The reasons behind this may be that the priority of the bug is low and there is lack of time for the release and/or the bug does not make a major effect on the functionality of software.
+The reasons behind this may be that the priority of the bug is low and there is a lack of time for the release and/or the bug does not make a major effect on the functionality of the software.

 Severity can be of following types: